AviatrixSystems/Docs/StartUpGuides/aviatrix-china-controller-startup-guide.rst

 The first thing you need to do is to launch the Controller instance.

-We'll walk you through 2 steps.
+We'll walk you through the following steps.
 By the end, you'll be ready for your first use case.